fneum/data-science-for-esm/data-science-for-esm/BYOC/08_Workflow.md

 GitHub Workflow Deployment
 =========================================================
-In [Deployment Settings](./05_Deploy.md#deployment-settings) we defined the deployment branch in the `.github/workflows/deploy.yml` [file][deploy], which is used by the workflow, whenever performing `git push`.
+In [Deploy Settings](./05_Deploy.md#deployment-settings) we defined the deployment branch in the `.github/workflows/deploy.yml` [file][deploy], which is used by the workflow, whenever performing `git push`.

 You are free to use any branch, other than the `gh-pages`, keeping in mind that only upon the `git push`, the workflow will be triggered.

 The workflow deployment itself is tracked by your repository's status indicator, in this case a beige-brown dot &nbsp;<strong><b><font color='peru'>⏺</font></strong></b>
 * _Clicking on it will show the running status, and the deployment details_.

-As mentioned, the deployment takes minutes to finish, depending on the content files, i.e. the python commands in the Jupyter Notebooks, which will take the most of time required for the deployment.
+As mentioned, the deployment takes minutes to finish, depending on the content files, i.e. the python commands in the Jupyter Notebooks.
+These will take up the most of the required deployment time.

 <center>
 <figure>